mkulke/sequoia/sq/sq-usage.md

             Provides parameters for private key store

         --recipient-file <KEY_FILE>
-            Decrypts the message using the key in KEY_FILE
+            Decrypts the message with the key in the file KEY_FILE

+        --recipient-keystore <KEYID>
+            Decrypts the message with the key KEYID

         --session-key <SESSION-KEY>
             Decrypts an encrypted message using SESSION-KEY